 - Mobile devices and their accessories:

-- iPhone 7 Plus (128 GB, black), often inside the official black leather case, because it’s slippery.
+- iPhone X (256 GB, black), no case at the moment.
 AirPods for talking and listening to other people talking.

 - 10.5” iPad Pro (128 GB, LTE, space gray) is my primary computer.
 It lives in the leather sleeve with the Apple Pencil.